-"Do not lead us into temptation, but deliver us from the evil one" (Matthew 6:13)
+'Do not lead us into temptation, but deliver us from the evil on' (Matt.6:13)

-The devil will try to defeat us by tempting us to sin.
-Use this part of your prayer to ask that God will keep you from succumbing to the temptations of Satan.
+The devil will try to defeat us by tempting us to sin

+Use this part of your prayer to ask that

+God will keep you from succumbing to the

+temptations of Satan

-Q2.
-Under grace what could be a good prayer for someone who wants to give their life to Jesus?
+2) Under grace what could be a good prayer for someone who wants to give their life to Jesus?

 Should one teach them to confess their sins?

 Which words would fit best?
-Would it be sufficient to confess according to Romans.
+Would it be sufficient to confess according to Rom.
 10:9?

-The main thing to keep in mind is that we are saved by grace through faith.
-People can express their faith in Jesus to receive salvation in different ways.
+The main thing to keep in mind is that we are saved by grace through faith

+People can express faith in Jesus for salvation in different ways.
+Examples:

-- Raising their hand - · Walking to the front of the church to confess their sins - Calling upon the Lord to be saved, saying "the sinner's prayer - Baptism
+- Raising their hand

+- Walking to the front of church

+- Confessing their sins

+- Calling upon the Lord to be saved

+- Saying the 'sinners prayer'

+- Baptism, etc.

-Any of these things can be a way of expressing faith in Christ, but none of them will save a person if they are not a demonstration of one's faith.
+Any of these things can be a way of expressing faith in Christ, but none of these will save a person if they are not a demonstration of faith